dryerjs/dryerjs/README.md

     }).start();
     ```

-3. Start server
+4. Start server
     ```bash
     npm run env -- ts-node main.ts
     ```

-3. Open browser and go to [http://localhost:3000](http://localhost:3000) to see the GraphQL playground
+5. Open browser and go to [http://localhost:3000](http://localhost:3000) to see the GraphQL playground.

+6. Modify your model and see the changes in the GraphQL playground.
+Using Validate, Transform, Default, Enum, Embedded features to customize your model.
+Take a look at more complicated [example models](https://github.com/vanpho93/dryerjs/tree/master/src/example/app.ts).

 ## Documentation